-The Understanding Society application form (Office document, 1,985kB) and Understanding Society application pack (PDF, 517kB) contain all the information you need in order to apply, and the application form.
-Complete and sign the form, and post it back to firstname.lastname@example.org.
+The Understanding Society application pack (Office document, 1,953kB) contains all the information you need in order to apply.
+Please complete and sign the application form and email it back to firstname.lastname@example.org.
 Alternatively, you can post this application to the address printed at the end of the application.

-If you have any questions about the contents of the pack or about applying, please get in touch with us on the same email address.
+If you have any questions about the contents of the pack or about applying, please get in touch with us using the same email address.

 There may be various routes into further study beyond this course and we will offer advice and support on the options.
 Two options at Bristol University may be especially relevant:

 - If you feel confident about starting a degree straight away, you can apply for one of the undergraduate courses in School for Policy Studies.

 - If you feel like you need a bit more preparation before starting an undergraduate degree, you can apply for the Foundation Year In Arts and Humanities, a way into university for people without formal qualifications.

 The course tutor and course director will advise you on your options, and support your application to any of these programmes.
 You can find out more about mature students at Bristol University here: http://www.bristol.ac.uk/study/mature/

 How much does it cost?